 One of the possible solutions to fulfill the self-adaptability needed in storage and operating systems is approaching operating system problems with machine learning assistance.
 Researchers have tried using machine learning to solve operating system problems; however, existing solutions are either not practical or not versatile enough.
 Therefore, we propose a complete pipeline to build machine learning models to improve operating system components, especially I/O subsystems and their performance.
 First, we provide a low-overhead and high-fidelity data-collection framework to trace and collect data from inside operating systems.
 We then develop a lightweight and efficient machine learning (ML) framework that can run at the kernel level and tune kernel parameters to improve I/O performance.

 We have applied our machine learning framework, called KML, to tune disk readahead sizes according to workload-type predictions.
 We used RocksDB as our benchmarking platform.
-We can improve I/O performance for RocksDB's benchmark workloads, including realistic ones (e.g., Facebook's mixgraph), by up to $2.3 \times$.
-We also include another use case: NFS rsize.
-We observed as much as $15 \times$ performance improvements for the NFS rsize use-case.
+We can improve I/O performance for RocksDB's benchmark workloads, including realistic ones (e.g., Facebook's mixgraph), by up to $2.3\times$.
+We also include another storage use case: NFS rsize.
+We observed as much as $15\times$ performance improvements for the NFS rsize use-case.
+In addition to these storage use cases, we applied KML to the network stack to improve bandwidth-sharing fairness for BBR, a new TCP congestion control algorithm.
+The BBR-ML model boosted bandwidth sharing fairness as much as 30% when a CUBIC and a BBR flows ran concurrently.